 Yes, one could only receive up to a maximum of 8% of your current salary as a lump sum.

-Yes, on May 1, 2021 all ASPA members will receive a 1.5% increase to base salary up to the max of the salary range.
-The salary ranges will also be increased by 2%.
+May 1, 2021 all ASPA members will receive a 1.5% increase to base salary up to the max of the salary range.
+The minimum and maximums of the salary ranges will also be increased by 2%.

-Yes, some slight changes Eye exam coverage increase to $150 and maximums for Psychologists/Social Workers increases to $2000/year.
-This coverage has also expanded to include psychotherapists, marriage and family therapists, and clinical counsellors.
+As of November 1, 2020, Psychologists/Social Workers coverage is $2000/year.
+This coverage has also includes psychotherapists, marriage and family therapists, and clinical counsellors.
 There is a combined max of $2000/year for these paraprofessionals per person/year.

 I am 66 years old do I have access to Salary Continuance?

 Yes, if you meet the eligibility requirements for salary continuance in Article 12.
-5 you would continue to have access to sick leave and short-term disability until you were 67.
+5 you would continue to have access to sick leave (Article 20.10) and short-term disability until you are 67.
 You would not however have access to long term disability.

 I have 19 years’ service with the University will I be eligible for the Retirement Recognition.